-The U.S. Air Force, Army and Navy do not participate in the NRMP but make their own appointments directly.
-Since the number of military appointments available is insufficient for the number of candidates applying, students must participate in the NRMP simultaneously to protect themselves.
-The military will announce their results in time for you to withdraw from the NRMP.
+The U.S. Air Force, Army, and Navy do not participate in the NRMP but make their own appointments directly.
+Since the number of military appointments available is often insufficient for the number of candidates applying, students may need to participate in the NRMP simultaneously to protect themselves.
+The military will announce their results in time for students to withdraw from the NRMP.
 Please contact the appropriate branch of the Armed Services to obtain information about application deadlines and procedures.

 The Army will use the ERAS application system for all program applications.
 For further information and details about the application process, please visit www.armymedicine.army.mil.

 The Navy sends students information regarding the match during Year III.
 Students should make sure that the Navy has their current mailing address and e-mail information.
 The Navy will use the ERAS application system for all PGY I applications.
 For further information and details about the application process, please visit www.navy.com/healthcareopportunities/medicalcorps/.

 For applications and information, visit http://www.airforce.com/healthcare/doctor.